 - Shaky online consumer reputation.
 Sources like the Better Business Bureau and the Consumer Financial Protection Bureau reflect multiple customer complaints.

-However, it’s a member of the FDIC and FFIEC gave it an “Outstanding” rating, so it’s considered legitimate by government-backed institutions.
+However, it’s a member of the FDIC, and the Federal Financial Institutions Examination Council gave it an “Outstanding” rating — so it’s considered legitimate by government-backed institutions.

-Get support from Citibank in the following ways:
+Get support from Citi® in the following ways:

 - Phone: For online banking support, call 800-374-9700.

-- Chat online: Log in to your Citibank account to talk to a representative over IM.
+- Chat online: Log in to your Citi® account to talk to a representative over IM.

 - Branch: Visit an office location to get face time with a banker.

-- Mail: Send a note to Citibank client services at:
+- Mail: Send a note to Citi® client services at: US Service Center

 PO Box 769007